 Others that your doctor may prescribe help you stay asleep.
 For example:

 All prescription sleep medications cause side effects.
-But some of them -- daytime sleepiness, dizziness, unsteadiness, and memory lapse -- are also symptoms of chronic fatigue syndrome.
+But some of them -- daytime sleepiness, dizziness, unsteadiness, and memory lapse -- are also symptoms of ME/CFS.
 You and your doctor should weigh the pros and cons.
 The beneficial effects of many of these medicines wear off in a few weeks, so they are not useful for long-term treatment.

 Since people with ME/CFS are very sensitive to any medicines that affect the brain, some people experience irritation and agitation taking stimulants, in conventional doses.
 They should be prescribed in low doses, by doctors who frequently prescribe them and know how to handle the side effects.

 If you and your doctor decide to try a stimulant, there are a lot to choose from.
 They will help you pick the best one for you.

 Help for Your Joints

 If ME/CFS gives you muscle and joint pain, your doctor might suggest over-the-counter pain relievers, such as ibuprofen, aspirin, or acetaminophen.